-- To adapt and differentiate their teaching delivery appropriately and in accordance with the student's stated needs on their SEN/D student profile. - To assist the Academic Support department in identifying and providing support to students with SEN/D. - To monitor and record progress of students with SEN/D and to liaise with the Director of Studies, Head of Department and the Head of Academic Support, particularly in cases where a student is underachieving or failing to meet targets.
+- To adapt and differentiate their teaching delivery appropriately and in accordance with the student's stated needs on their SEN/D student profile. - To assist the Head of Learning Support in identifying and providing support to students with SEN/D. - To monitor and record progress of students with SEN/D and to liaise with the Personal Tutors, Heads of Faculty and the Head of Learning Support, particularly in cases where a student is underachieving or failing to meet targets.